ShariqBinShoaib/Quick-Express-Service/README.md

 # Quick-Express-Service
 A desktop application for a Courier Service company.
+Built only for admin's use.

 ## Screenshots of Application: